Force over Distance: Chapter 26

 //I’m thinking two.//

 “Square D1,” Eli began, reading off the card Brody handed him.
 “Rush fails to answer his radio.”
-He pressed a button on his laptop, and a video of Rush began to play, taken from a kino parked beneath a nearby monitor bank.

 Rush’s radio went off.
 Volker to Rush.
 The scientist paused, looked at it, and resumed typing.
 Volker to Rush.
 This time, the scientist didn’t even look up.
 Volker to Rush.
 I know you’re there.
 Pick up the radio.
 Rush didn’t pick up the radio.
 Volker to Rush.
 Yet again.
 What if this were an emergency?
 I could be dying right now.
 Twenty percent of the Science Team down the drain.
 Rush rolled his eyes.
 Sixteen point six seven percent of the Science Team, he muttered, glaring at the radio.
 He returned to typing.
 The radio went off again.
 Young to Rush.
-Rush snatched the radio off the console, depressed the button, and snarled WHAT, straight into the thing.
+Rush snatched the radio off the console, depressed the button, and snarled WHAT.
 There was a long pause.
 Volker says you’re not answering your radio.
 The scientist spoke with venomous patience, Clearly untrue, Rush out.

 Young lost his battle with his straight face.